ramandrosoa/Linear-Regression/README.md

 Fixing solution : Variable transformation to handle [Autocorrelation](autocorrelation.md)

   - Normality of Errors:
-The error terms $E_i$ should be normally distributed.
+The error terms $E_i$ should follow a Gaussian distribution.

 Fixing solution : Box-Cox transformation

   - Linear Independence of the Regressors:
-The regressors should be linearly independent of each other.
+The regressors should not be highly correlated to each other.

 Fixing solution : Ridge regression, variables selection